Florida man carjacked woman, led troopers on high-speed chase up I-4, FHP says

 What we know:

-The Winter Park Police Department responded to reports of an armed robbery and carjacking on Aloma Avenue, Wednesday evening, April 29.
+The Winter Park Police Department responded to reports of an armed robbery and carjacking at a Panera Bread Bakery on Aloma Avenue, Wednesday evening, April 29.

 The department said officers chased the stolen vehicle – with the assistance of a PIT maneuver by Florida Highway Patrol troopers – until the chase ended near mile marker 113 in Deltona on I-4.
 He was chased for 30 miles – across three counties.

-Yawn told troopers that prior to the armed carjacking, he was traveling in Osceola County – in which he reportedly visited a gun supply shop and stopped to get lunch at a dining establishment for lunch before he thought a member of the Mexican cartel was watching him, a FHP report said.
-After, Yawn told troopers he went to a shop near the University of Central Florida to purchase and smoke Cannabia, and then drove to Winter Park where to burglarized a home, robbed a gas station, and attempted to carjack a vehicle before successfully carjacking the woman's car, FHP said.
+Yawn told troopers that prior to the armed carjacking, he was traveling in Osceola County, where he visited a gun supply shop and stopped for lunch before he began to believe a member of a cartel was watching him.
+Afterward, Yawn told troopers he went to a shop near the University of Central Florida to purchase and smoke cannabis, then drove to Winter Park where he burglarized a home, robbed a gas station, and attempted a carjacking before successfully stealing the woman's vehicle.

 A witness account: ‘Pulled out a gun’